80 prison officers didn’t show up on day Daniel Khalife ‘escaped’

 He said many of the officers were very inexperienced, having only recently joined the service, with some were only recently out of school.

-Mr Hinds said staffing levels at Wandsworth on the day of the security breach “were above the minimum staffing level required”.
+Mr Hinds insisted that staffing levels at Wandsworth on the day of the security breach “were above the minimum staffing level required”.
 While 125 prison officers at the prison attended their shift, 80 officers did not.

-Labour’s Rosena Allin-Khan, MP for Wandsworth, who asked the question about staffing on the day of the alleged escape, said she had raised concerns about “significant shortages” at the prison with ministers months ago.
+Labour’s Rosena Allin-Khan, MP for Wandsworth, who asked the question about staffing on the day of the alleged escape, said she had raised concerns about “significant shortages” with ministers months ago.

 Ms Allin-Khan told The Independent: “When I visited Wandsworth prison a few months ago, the biggest issue they were facing were staff shortages.
 This is why I raised concerns about staffing levels – which showed just six officers turned up for a shift one night in December.
 The government chose to ignore my concerns.”